 - twitter feeds

-- display widgets from external sites (e.g. Facebook friends)
+- display widgets from other sites (e.g. Facebook)

 - administrative forms (e.g. login, register, etc.)

 As you will soon learn, themes affect how widgets display on your web site and many plugins add accompanying widgets that will further improve your website’s functionality.